SENSUIKAN!

 I-38 arrives at Shortland and disembarks her cargo.
 Thirty minutes after her departure her lookouts spot an aircraft and I-38 crash-dives.

-At 2300, the I-38, continuing her voyage on the surface, is suddenly attacked by an aircraft that drops three bombs, but they all miss.
+At 2300, I-38, continuing her voyage on the surface, is suddenly attacked by an aircraft that drops three bombs, but they all miss.
 The plane had apparently switched off its engine before diving to remain unnoticed.

 13 September 1943: